OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Why It Matters

-In pediatric oncology, care teams facefast-changing conditions.
-Children are growing, tumors evolve under therapy,and toxicity accumulates over time.
-Yet much of today’s evidence still comesfrom static snapshots such as imaging and lab tests that lag behind biologicalreality.
+In pediatric oncology, care teams face fast-changing conditions.
+Children are growing, tumors evolve under therapy, and toxicity accumulates over time.
+Yet much of today’s evidence still comes from static snapshots such as imaging and lab tests that lag behind biological reality.

 How It Works

-Early detection – the drone layer
+Early detection – the sensing layer

-Midcourse interception – forecasting trajectories
+Midcourse interception – modeling trajectories

-Persistent defense – adaptive learning
+Persistent monitoring – adaptive updating

 Interception intelligence